Patricia B Wanschura

 human development and statistics, with a particular interest in children's thinking and memory strategies

-Dr. Wanschura is a term associate professor who specializes in teaching, particularly core psychology courses, such as statistics and research methods.
+Dr. Wanschura is an emeritus term associate professor who specialized in teaching, particularly core psychology courses, such as statistics and research methods.
 Her research interests lie in the area of human development, particularly aspects of cognitive development, such as memory and learning strategies.

-Her current research publications have actually been collaborative products with graduate students and faculty in biopsychology.
-She has focused on helping Masters and Ph.D. students to understand their research designs and how to analyze them, as well as how to present their ideas clearly and logically.
+Her research publications were collaborative products with graduate students and faculty.
+She focused on helping Masters and Ph.D. students understand their research designs and how to analyze data, as well as how to present their ideas clearly and logically.

 Selected Publications